chrisdewa/kaggle-basic-antiraid/README.md

 ## How the bot works:
-If any member of the server sends more than 5 messages in 5 seconds, they'll receive the configured muted role
+If any member of the server sends more than 5 messages in 5 seconds, they'll receive the configured muted role and after the set amount of time it will be removed so that users can send messages again.